rivue/Gamified-Study-Tool/README.md

     create course (library) page:
         - add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study
+        - after user submits something and is waiting, display a loading bar or wheel or something letting the user know that it is generating
+        - figure out how to make it so that it generates {inputed} number of courses

     game page:
         - remove timer